-Investigation Report of CEMS Exceedances

-Date 1 - 30 November 2023 Time Continuous monitoring throughout November 2023 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
+Investigation Report of CEMS Exceedances Date 1 - 31 December 2023 Time Continuous Monitoring throughout December 2023 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
 According to the EM&amp;A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for CAPCS, CHPs and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2, and HCl from CHP1; NOx, SO2, and HCl from CHP2; NOx and SO2 from CHP3; and NOx, SO2, NH3, and HCl from ASP.
+Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2, and HCl from CHP1; NOx and SO2 from CHP2; and NOx, SO2, NH3, and HCl from ASP.
 The Contractor has investigated the cause of the exceedances and identified that: The exceedances of NOx, SO2, and HCl from the CHPs, as well as the exceedances of NOx, SO2, NH3, and HCl from ASP occurred due to system instability.
-Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and Remedial Works and arranged Remedial Works and Follow-up Actions (see below).
-The Contractor had arranged the CHP supplier to inspect, analyse Follow-up Actions and improve CHP and ASP performance in December 2023 based on final reports of the quality assurance level 2 test (QAL) for the CEMS calibration.
-This QAL2 evaluation is still ongoing, and improvement recommendation will be provided once the final report is received. report is received.
+Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
+Remedial Works and Follow-up Actions The Contractor had arranged the CHP supplier to inspect, analyse and improve CHP and ASP performance in January 2024 based on final reports of the quality assurance level 2 test (QAL) for the CEMS calibration.
+This QAL2 evaluation is still ongoing, and improvement recommendation will be provided once the final report is received.